shift7-ch/katta-docs/docs/setup/DESKTOP_CLIENT.md

 :::info[Prerequisite]

-This page assumes a running Katta Server [setup](SERVER_SETUP.md) with at least one storage profile configured, and a user account with the `create-vault` role.
+This page assumes a running Katta Server [setup](SERVER_SETUP.md) with at least one storage profile configured, and a user account with the `create-vaults` role.

 :::

 The screenshots are shown per platform in **macOS** / **Windows** tabs; the selected platform is remembered across the page.
-_Windows screenshots are still pending._
+_Two Windows screenshots are still pending._

 ## Install Katta Desktop